jh0152park/jh0152park-nomadcoder-react-study-4th_NextJS_Carrot/README.md

      }
     ```
 5. create a new model field
-6. npx prisma migrate dev
+6. `npx prisma migrate dev` after added or fixed model field